 Indigenous Women and the Permanent Forum on Indigenous Issues

-The Permanent Forum has adopted more than 150 recommendations directly referring to the situation of indigenous women.
+Over the past 17 years, the Permanent Forum has adopted more than 150 recommendations directly referring to the situation of indigenous women.
 The recommendations of the UNPFII regarding indigenous women addresses a wide range of issues, including education, culture, health, human rights, environment and development, conflict and political participation.
 Recommendations on these and other topics have been addressed to States, UN agencies and bodies, indigenous peoples and civil society.